Title: October 2006 | Burton Group Report - Hypertext and Compound/Interactive Document Models

 Traction can also display hypertext content using embedded page sections and dynamic multi-entry views while widgets display content from external sources or automatically link to external sources by tracking number, customer id or similar natural identifiers that people use every day.

 See below for a Traction page section example of a compound document displaying all or part of the content from pages selected by tag match, content match, or other criteria.
-This example displays a snippet from other Burton Group papers which lead to the most recent report:
+This example displays a brief view of earlier Burton Group papers supporting the analysis in the current report: